 410: A stainless steel that includes molybdenum and is known for its durability (perhaps the best of the lot).
 However, it is not recommended for cold-weather duty.
 Below freezing, the risk of cracking is increased.

-416: A highly machinable stainless steel, thus allows for better rifling and performance.
+416: A highly machinable stainless steel, thus allowing for better rifling and performance.
 However, it is less corrosion resistant than 410.
 Not the top choice of the lot.

-416R: A proprietary alloy from Crucible Industries, it normal 416 stainless with molybdenum added.
+416R: A proprietary alloy from Crucible Industries, it's normal 416 stainless with molybdenum added.
 It machines like 416, however, has superior low-temperature performance and corrosion resistance.

 17-4 PH: Known for its high strength, corrosion resistance, good mechanical properties and toughness.
 Precision shooters love barrels made from 17-4 PH, given the extreme uniformity and smoothness of the rifling—that and a barrel will last 3 times as long.
 However, the process in which its made—precipitation-hardening (PH)—makes it expensive.